Home » Yoga Blog » Yoga Instructor Blog » Restorative Yoga -The Art of Befriending Oneself

 My Summer of Sitting

-Over the spring I developed calcific tendonitis in my left shoulder: calcium deposits that form in the tendons of the shoulder, causing pain and limiting range of motion.
-My shoulder weakened, while other adjoining areas over-compensated (my neck and chest).
-By mid-June my entire left side was so bunched up that the pain was triggering chronic migraine headaches.
-However, I did not connect the two, and was attributing the migraines to much deeper causes – buried anger and resentment issues, stuck emotions, Covid anxiety, phone addiction, blah blah blah.
+Over the spring, I developed calcific tendonitis in my left shoulder, caused by calcium deposits forming in the shoulder’s tendons, causing pain and limiting range of motion.
+My shoulder weakened, while other adjoining areas (my neck and chest) were over-compensated.
+By mid-June, my entire left side was so bunched up that the pain was triggering chronic migraine headaches.
+However, I did not connect the two and was attributing the migraines to much deeper causes – buried anger and resentment issues, stuck emotions, Covid anxiety, phone addiction, blah blah blah.

-Many summer days were cut short as the migraines took over – all I could was retire to bed in my darkened room.
-I have always experienced migraines, so while the frequency was much higher than usual, it wasn’t exactly a new place for me.
-There was a distinct lack of self-compassion and a lot of self-judgment (“Have I been practicing wrong all this time?
+Many summer days were cut short as the migraines took over—all I could do was retire to bed in my darkened room.
+I have always experienced migraines, so while the frequency was much higher than usual, it wasn’t a new place for me.
+There was a distinct lack of self-compassion and a lot of self-judgment (“Have” I been practicing wrong all this time?
 Am I a fraud?
 What am I doing with my life?”).
-I was pretty morose.
+I was pretty gloomy.

 I got the Call for Surgery